Tape Wrapping Wire & Cable Harnesses Guide

 2.)
 Soldering and Epoxy Bonding Ground Strap

-With some EMI tape materials, like copper foil, it is possible to solder a drain wire directly to the tape.
+With some EMI tape materials, like copper foil, it is possible to solder a ground strap directly to the tape.
 This is not possible with aluminum foil tape and not recommended when using metal plated, non-metallic, fabric-core EMI Tapes.
 Some metallized-fabric tapes can be soldered too; however, melting of the non-metallic substrate is a common problem.
 Even a good-looking solder joint to a metallized fabric tape is a marginal joint!
-The slightest tug on the drain wire will often cause the drain wire solder joint and metal plating on the non-metallic core to separate.
+The slightest tug on the ground strap will often cause the ground strap solder joint and metal plating on the non-metallic core to separate.
 Zippertubing® does not recommend soldering to any metallized fabric-material.

-It is possible to bond a drain wire to an EMI tape material using silver-or nickel-loaded epoxy.
+It is possible to bond a ground strap to an EMI tape material using silver-or nickel-loaded epoxy.
 A minimal amount of epoxy should be used and the bare conductor fanned out so as not to create a severe bump which could create an abrasion point on the primary wiring.
 An extra layer of insulation tape wrapped over the wire bundle in the area directly below any bonded drain lead may be desirable to minimize wire insulation abrasion.
 The bonded length should be at least 1.0 inch long to ensure a good mechanical bond between the epoxy and shield cloth.
 Too small of a bond area can result in the conductive shield cloth plating separating from the fabric core if tugged severely.

 3.)
 Connector Termination